 Insert zoom regions next to each other on the timeline.
 This creates a panning effect that seamlessly shifts from one area of focus to the next.

-Pan and Zoom with Callouts
+Pan and Zoom with Captions

 Want to mimic a conversation between characters but all you have is a set of static stock photos?
 Let zoom regions do the heavy lifting for you!
 Here’s how…

 Want to see these effects in action?
 Here’s a quick example I put together that will help you visualize how these movie-inspired effects work in practice.
-You may also want to check out this great how-to article and video from Mike Enders.